Borgward Kolibri: Design and development

 Two prototypes were built; they had steel tubing fuselages, covered with metal and fabric and v-tails with tail rotors at their tips.
 The plywood covered main rotors had three blades with steel tubing spars.
-The helicopter had a six-cylinder air-cooled Lycoming VO-435-A1B engine, producing 260 hp.
+The helicopter had a six-cylinder air-cooled Lycoming Engines VO-435-A1B engine, producing 260 hp.
 The fuel tank was capable of holding 180L.
 The helicopter could be used for spraying in agriculture, and could carry up to 300 lbs.
 Development ended after the two prototypes, as Borgward went bankrupt shortly after in 1961.